gerardbalaoro/PyJumble/docs/DOCUMENTATION.md

 game.new()
 ```

-Run Game Loop.
-Update Components and Sprites.
-Check Game Mode Rules.
+Run the Game Proper

-> Stop execution if `lives` or `timer` has reached zero
+> The play screen is shown and a global variable `playing` is set to `True`.
+While is it, a loop that updates the screen elements such as the tiles and the other controls is executed until the `lives` or `timer` has reached zero, or the user ends the game by closing window or pressing the escape key.

 - Returns:  **`None`**